basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/store-object.md

 }
 ---

-Stores an object under the specified bucket/key.
-Storing an object comes in two forms, depending on whether you want to use a key of your choosing or let
-Riak assign a key to a new object.
+Stores an object under the specified location.
+A bucket must always be specified (via `bucket`).
+If no key is specified, Riak will assign a random key to the object.
+If no [[bucket type|Using Bucket Types]] is assigned, Riak will use the `default` bucket type.

 #### Request